Slide24: Sliding Tile Puzzle for iOS

 Posted by Jeffrey

-In the instructions below I show how to get the sources from Psellos and compile the app using Xcode.
-If you’ve registered as an Apple developer, you can run it on your iOS device.
+On this page I show how to get the sources from Psellos and compile and run the app using Xcode.
+If you’re registered as an Apple developer, you can run it on your iOS device.
 (If you’re not, you can still run OCaml apps in the iOS Simulator.
-See Gamut: Explore Colors in iOS Simulator for a simple example app packaged for the iOS Simulator.)
+See Gamut: Explore Colors in iOS Simulator for a description of how to run an app in the iOS Simulator.)

-Most likely you’re familiar with the puzzle.
-But if not, the goal is to shuffle up the 24 numbered tiles, then slide them around until they’re back in numeric order.
+Most likely you’re familiar with the puzzle in the screenshots.
+If not: you first slide the 24 tiles around to shuffle them up.
+Then the goal is to put them back in numeric order.
 The app, called Slide24, has a button (at the lower left in the screenshots) for shuffling the tiles.
 Each tile is itself a button.
 When you touch a tile, it moves itself toward the empty spot.
 If the tile isn’t adjacent to the empty spot, the tiles in between move as well.
 If a tile isn’t on the same row or column as the empty spot, you can’t move it—just as with the physical puzzle.

 There’s also a button at the lower right that solves the puzzle.
-It runs a specialized version of the A* heuristic search algorithm to find a solution, then animates the buttons to show the solution.
+It runs a greedy best-first algorithm to find a solution, then animates the tiles to show the solution.

 There is always a solution for the shuffled position—the app generates only solvable ones.
-However, the current heuristic can’t always find a solution in a reasonable amount of time.
-The search space is very large, and the heuristic occasionally fails when there’s a time limit.
+However, very occasionally the heuristic can’t find a solution in a reasonable time.
 If you move some tiles around or shuffle again it will be able to solve from the new position.
-It would be an interesting project to improve the heuristic so that it finds a solution more often.

-My first OCaml iOS app, Portland, shows how to compile, link, and package an OCaml iOS app.
+The sibling OCaml iOS app Portland shows how to compile, link, and package an OCaml iOS app.
 However, the app itself doesn’t do anything very interesting.
 The Slide24 app, while still pretty simple, has more of the feel of a real app.

 To keep things simple, Slide24 is built entirely from one GUI element: the button.
 However, Cocoa Touch buttons are quite complex.
 The OCaml and Objective C wrapper code shows how to wrap a class that has many ways to control its appearance and behavior.